Terms and Conditions: User submitted content and comments

 Why are my comments never approved?

-Provided your comment meets our terms and conditions, it will be approved for publishing to the Stuff site.
-Readers who repeatedly breach our terms and conditions or post offensive comments may find their username has been blocked.
+Provided your comment meets our terms and conditions, it will be approved for publishing to the Stuff website.
+Readers who repeatedly or egregiously breach our terms and conditions or post offensive comments may find their username has been permanently blocked.

 Can I criticise Stuff?